 You should know that most of the cars will come without a navigation system.
 Hiring one from the rental company will cost you another £8/day.
 These days however, with no roaming fees in Europe, you can use the data on your phone and use Google Maps as your navi.
 Another solution would be to download the country map from Google Maps and use it offline, it has the same precision and landmarks as the on-line one.
-However, as the GPS does eat quite a lot of the battery, bring a power bank with you as well.
+However, as the GPS does eat quite a lot of the battery, bring a power bank or a car charging cable with you as well.
 It will be cheaper anyway than hiring a GSP from the rental company.

 Read the small print on what is and what is not included

 Does your care have winter tiers included in the price?
 When you book online make sure that it is mentioned what kind of tires your rental car has.
-Slovenia in a country with many mountains, snow and low temperatures during November 15th – March 15th.
+Slovenia is a country with many mountains, snow and low temperatures during November 15th – March 15th.
 You will need winter tires during this time and if they are not included then you will have to pay extra.

 Hire a manual, not an automatic

 If you want to save money, consider hiring a manual car instead of an automatic one.
 Automatic cars come at a higher price and you do need to book them quite some time in advance to make sure there will be availability.
 In Europe manual cars are much more common than automatic ones.
-However, if you only drive an automatic back at home and don’t have a licence for manual cars as well, you won’t be able to rent a manual.
+However, if you only drive an automatic back at home and don’t have a license for manual cars as well, you won’t be able to rent a manual.